Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: Experiments

 \subsection{Comparison at Different Resolutions}

-Even though most of the relevant experiments are based on $12\times16$ resolution, we still believe that experiments at multiple resolutions are necessary.
-For two reasons, more resolution comparison experiments are beneficial for balancing trade-off issues with resolution and accuracy, in practice.
-Another reason is that we prove that our method is valid at all different resolutions.
+Even though most of the relevant experiments are based on $12\times16$ resolution, we still believe that experiments at multiple resolutions are necessary for two reasons.
+Firstly, more resolution comparison experiments would provide valuable clues for balancing trade-off issues with resolution and accuracy in practice.
+Another reason is that we prove that our method is valid at all resolutions.
+We use UCF101 as the training and testing data and Resnet-34 as the extractor.

-As shown in Table ~\ref{tab::resolution}, our method works at different resolutions, and the accuracy gradually decreases with increasing resolution.
-The increase in prec@1 is 4.19\%, 3.87\%, 1.79\%, and 1.12\%, respectively.
-The improvement of prec@5 is much smaller, from 2.67\% to 0.48\%.
-As the resolution increases, the accuracy of action recognition and spatial-temporal attention are more accurate.
-Therefore, the effect of TS learning decreases.
+As shown in Table~\ref{tab::resolution}, our method works at different resolutions, and the improvement of the prec@1 gradually decreases with increasing resolution, 4.18\%, 3.06\%, 1.98\%, and 1.22\%, respectively.
+While the improvement of prec@5 is much smaller, from 2.72\% to 0.7\%.
+As the resolution increases, the accuracy of action recognition increases and the effect of TS learning decreases.